useblocks/needs-config-writer/docs/configuration.rst

 .. note::

+   - All relative paths are converted to POSIX format (forward slashes) on all platforms, including Windows.
+This ensures configuration files are portable across operating systems.
+   - The extension correctly handles output file paths that don't exist yet (common for generated configuration files) by detecting file suffixes like ``.toml`` or ``.json``.
-   The extension attempts to find common path ancestors when calculating relative paths.
+   - On Unix systems, the extension attempts to find symlinks (like Bazel's ``bazel-out``) to create shorter relative paths when possible.
-   If no common ancestor exists (e.g., paths on different drives on Windows), the absolute path will be returned unchanged.
+   - If no common ancestor exists (e.g., paths on different drives on Windows), the absolute path will be returned unchanged.

 Examples
 --------